This post may contain affiliate links. Please read my disclosure policy.

 It’s been my aim to create a collection of slow cooker recipes that work through all the seasons of the year and include the cuts of meat I use the most.
 This recipe is my latest addition to this growing list of busy day meal ideas.

-There’s nothing quite as comforting to me as tender, slow cooked beef with gravy.
+There’s nothing quite as comforting to me as tender, slow cooked beef tips with gravy.
 This dish practically demands that it be served over mashed potatoes but white or brown rice or pasta of any kind would also work very well.

 Cook up a quick vegetable side dish and dinner is served.